opencypher/cypherdb/src/content/docs/import/copy-from-json.md

 ### Ignoring erroneous rows

-Like for CSV files, Kuzu can skip rows when some types of errors are encountered when importing from JSON.
+Like for CSV files, CypherDB can skip rows when some types of errors are encountered when importing from JSON.
 However, not every error type that is skippable by the CSV reader can be skipped by the JSON reader.
 See the [Ignore erroneous rows](/import#ignore-erroneous-rows) section for more details.